 This information is collected from AHL vendors and debtors, and only authorised AHL staff in the Finance Division have access to the data in GP.
-The data is stored on a secure data centre located in Australia which meets Australian Government protective and information security policy.
+The data is stored on a secure data centre which meets PSPF/ISM compliance.
 The collected information is used as follows:

 - Invoice issuance for debt recovery purposes.
 The invoice will include the name and address of the debtor.
 This stored information is automatically merged into an account receivable tax invoice.

 - Invoice payment process and vendor account setup.